Lightnet/threenextreact/README.md

 - mongoose 6.0.12
 - jsonwebtoken 8.5.1
 ##
-- webpack 5 (nextjs build in for dev)
+- webpack 5 (Next.js build in for dev)

 ### Not Used:
 - prisma 3.4.0